-This is a great activity for helping someone visualize their worries, and it gives great insight into what they may be worrying about the most.
-You can do this for yourself or your children, or professionals can use this with their clients.
-It’s great for all ages!!
+This is a great activity for helping someone to visualize their worries and gives great insight into what they may be worrying about the most.
+You can do this for yourself, your children, or professionals can use this on their clients.
+Great for all ages!!

-The pictures below are from an actual client.
-I’ll discuss a little more about what I found.
+The pictures below are from an actual client and I’ll discuss a little more about what I found.

 What you will need: yarn, small squares of paper, and something to write with.

-1. Start by talking about something the person worries about and pull out a string of yarn that represents how big the worry feels.
+Next, talk about something the person worries about and pull out a string of yarn that represents how big the worry feels.
 Write the worry down on a piece of paper.
-Be sure to attach the worry to the string of yarn so you can keep track of which worry goes with which string of yarn.
+Be sure to attach the worry to the string of yarn so you can keep track of which wory goes with which string of yarn.

-2. Once all the worries have been written down and the yarn has been pulled, you can evaluate what you see.
+Once all the worries have been mentioned and the yarn pulled, you can evaluate what you see.
 In my experience with this activity, I have found that some people have A LOT of worries.
-Others have only a few worries, but they may be really big.
-This also puts into perspective which worries are bigger than others.
-It’s a wonderful tool for gathering and processing information!
+Others only have a few worries, but they may be really big.
+This also puts into perspective what worries are bigger than others.
+It’s a wonderful tool for gathering AND processing information!

 This particular child did not have many worries, but some do.
 For those who have a lot of worries, we have balled up the yarn and talked about how all these worries in their head feel.
 Another option is to string the worries up into a web.
 I did this with a child around Halloween and he had a lot of fun, and actually added in some of those plastic spiders!

 Many times the topics we are talking about can be emotionally heavy so adding in some fun and light-heartedness can help the person through the activity without leaving them feeling weighed down!